wei94424/conrroll-a-car-with-omni-wheels-in-FreeRTOS/README.md

   LL_TIM_SetAutoReload(TIM4, __LL_TIM_CALC_ARR(TimOutClock, LL_TIM_GetPrescaler(TIM4), 100));
   LL_TIM_SetPrescaler(TIM4, __LL_TIM_CALC_PSC(SystemCoreClock, 20000));
   ```

-  and then we open Channel1~4 as PWM Generation CH1~4, all in PWM mode 1,
+  and then we open Channel1 ~ 4 as PWM Generation CH1 to CH4, all in PWM mode 1,
-  thus channel1~4 have the corresponding CCR1~4 which will controling the motor speed, due to duty cycle.
+  thus channel1~4 have the corresponding CCR1 CCR4 which will controling the motor speed, due to duty cycle.
+  * PWM Duty cycle = CCR / ( ARR + 1 ) = CCR / 100

   ## Omni Motor Action
 * overall